 What then began as a provincial insurer with a pure Austrian connection has since developed over the years and is today an international group of companies in Central and Eastern Europe.

 The geopolitical and politico-economic changes resulted in restrictions with regard to the territorial field of activity of the Grazer Wechselseitige.
-On the other hand, however, in more recent history, the effect of these changes meant that the company is now represented in more than 13 countries.
+On the other hand, however, in more recent history, the effect of these changes meant that the company is now represented in 14 countries.

 Meanwhile, the commitment was in no way restricted to insurance but could be expanded in particular to the areas of real estate and banks.
 The Grazer Wechselseitige met recurrent econo-historical crises on the capital markets early on by carrying out investments in real estate and real assets.
 Becoming active in the banking sector was linked to the desire to provide customers with a comprehensive service.

 Today, after 193 years of existence, the original concept of mutual responsibility is more topical than ever: Only timely provision can secure economic livelihood.